william39/gitapp00/readme.txt

-this is second local repositioryi:wq
+this is second local repositioryi:wq modifying this thing i:wq
+:wq